1. Important Information and Who We Are

 - Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 - Usage Data includes information about how you use our website, products and services.
-This information shall include the full Uniform Resource Locators (URL) Clickstream to, through and from our website (including the date and time) and the products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page and any phone number used to call our customer service number.
+This information shall include the full Uniform Resource Locators (URL) Clickstream to, through and from our website (including the date and time) and the products or services you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page and any phone number used to call us.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.